nextcloud/documentation/developer_manual/app/controllers.rst

     }

 .. note:: The above example would only return XML if the **format** parameter was *xml*.
-If you want to return an XMLResponse in any case, extend the Response class and return a new instance of it from the controller method instead.
+If you want to return an XMLResponse regardless of the format parameter, extend the Response class and return a new instance of it from the controller method instead.

 Serializers
 -----------